frederic-perez/AmE-dictionary/data/dictionary.md

 __up and running__
 __up and under__ A basketball move.
 __up for grabs__ _idiom_ :four: Available for anyone.
-__up to (one's) neck in alligators__ _idiom_ (business adage) The full expression is some variation of: "When you are up to your neck in alligators, it's easy to forget that the goal was to drain the swamp."
+__up to (one’s) neck in alligators__ _idiom_ (business adage) The full expression is some variation of: "When you are up to your neck in alligators, it’s easy to forget that the goal was to drain the swamp."
 It is easy to be so overcome or preoccupied by various tangential worries, problems, or tasks that one loses sight of the ultimate goal or objective.
 __up to your eyeballs in something__ _idiom_ To have too much of something.
 __up yours__ _idiom_ _vulgar_ _slang_ :two: An expression of anger at someone.
 __up__ _v_ :two::hammer: _It just ups the ante in the game._ _We need to up our game._
 __up-and-comer__
 __up-tempo__ _Up-tempo kind of game._
-__upbeat__ _adj_ :five: __1__ Marked by cheerfulness or optimism. _Syn_ cheerful, positive, optimistic, promising, encouraging, looking up, hopeful, favourable, rosy, buoyant, heartening, cheery, forward-looking _Neil's colleagues say he was actually in a joking, upbeat mood._ _An upbeat business forecast._ _An upbeat approach._ _He's extremely upbeat during down times._ __2__ Happy; cheerful.
+__upbeat__ _adj_ :five: __1__ Marked by cheerfulness or optimism. _Syn_ cheerful, positive, optimistic, promising, encouraging, looking up, hopeful, favourable, rosy, buoyant, heartening, cheery, forward-looking _Neil’s colleagues say he was actually in a joking, upbeat mood._ _An upbeat business forecast._ _An upbeat approach._ _He’s extremely upbeat during down times._ __2__ Happy; cheerful.
 __upcoming__
 __upcycle__ _v_ To recycle a disposable product into an object of greater value or use.
 __updraft__ _n_ The movement upward of air or other gas.